-Prior to our trip to D.C. in 2018, I had heard good things about the Museum of the Bible.
+Prior to our trip to 2018 trip to Washington, D.C., I had heard good things about the Museum of the Bible.
 Several friends had gone on hard hat tours before it opened and the pictures looked promising.
 I actually met Steve Green (not the CCM singer-the president of Hobby Lobby) last year and heard about the vision for the monumental undertaking.
 To be honest, I couldn’t believe that they secured such a prime location off of the National Mall.

 The museum was one of our main stops this time around.
 We had to see it for ourselves.